 This post may contain affiliate links where we earn a commission from qualifying purchases.

 I know it’s summer right now but when winter lasts most of the year you have to start planning early.
 This year isn’t going to be like most winters, either.
-Most experts are saying we might see another wave of COVID-19.
 It might even be worse than the first one!
 If you’re worried like I am, you probably want to know what food to stockpile for winter.

 In order to make winter easier, I’m planning to stockpile food all summer so that when winter rolls around we can make quick trips to the grocery store for necessities like milk and eggs.
 Since we bake our own bread and make most things from scratch we shouldn’t need a while lot.